TheGuy49/code-samples-for-Crandon-Riordan/Project0/README.md

 # Project Zero

-Our projet zero was a command line banking application.
+Our project zero was a command line banking application.
 The minimum viable product had to have
 * A login/logout
 * User creation with a uniqule email/username